build-on-aws/content/posts/my-personal-assistant-is-telegram-bot-and-aws-lambda/index.md

 Change the value of `TELEGRAM_TOKEN` to the value of the Telegram token you got.

 ![](images/ssm-3.png)

 ### Step 5: Configure the Webhook

-After that, all you need to do now is set up your bot using a webhook.
+After that, set up your bot using a webhook.
 For that, you need to open the following URL and replace it with the appropriate variable:

 `https://api.telegram.org/bot{TELEGRAM TOKEN}/setWebhook?url={API ENDPOINT URL}`

 Change `{TELEGRAM TOKEN}` to your Telegram token.
 Then, change `{URL API ENDPOINT}` to the URL of Amazon API Gateway and add `/telegram`, for example: `https://XYZ.execute-api.ap-southeast-1.amazonaws.com/prod/telegram `.

-After that, you just need to open a browser and enter the URL.
-If successful, you will get the following response:
+After that, you need to open your browser and go to the URL.
+If this works, you'll get this response.:

 ![](images/webhook-1.png)